Welcome to today's edition of the Rush 24-7 podcast.

 I'm really looking forward to bring up some points with you.

-I came here legally eight years ago and I spent thousands of dollars to make the to do things the right way.
+I came here legally eight years ago and I spent thousands of dollars to do things the right way.

-And let me tell you, I am not the only legal immigrant that I know who is sick and tired of the government banning over backward for illegal immigrants who don't respect our laws and expect us to counter the every need and serve in Spanish.
+And let me tell you, I am not the only legal immigrant that I know who is sick and tired of the government bending the vote backward for illegal immigrants who don't respect our laws and expect us to cater to every need and service in Spanish.

 That's my first point.